Bradley-svg/GB-Heat-Pump-App-V1/docs/ingest-security.md

 Guidance:

+- Provision the value with Wrangler secrets: `printf 'https://devices.greenbro.io,https://app.greenbro.co.za' | wrangler secret put INGEST_ALLOWED_ORIGINS --env production`.
+Repeat for the default environment if you deploy to both.
+- Keep the allowlist aligned with firmware images shipped to the field; update both sides before rolling out new hardware URLs.

 - `*` (default) keeps previous permissive behaviour.
 Remove it to lock down access.
 - Wildcards are supported with the `*.example.com` syntax.
 - Requests lacking an `Origin` header (direct device-to-worker calls) are still accepted;